Skip to main content

 Who coaches Kids Striking?

-Kids Striking is taught by our striking coaches — Natalie Salcedo (ONE Championship, undefeated pro MMA, IFMA World Team) and Kay Hansen (UFC veteran).
+Kids Striking is taught by our striking coaches, Natalie Salcedo (ONE Championship fighter, top-ranked world atomweight, IFMA World Team) and Kay Hansen (UFC veteran).
 Both bring real competition resume scaled appropriately for kids.

 What does Kids Striking cost?